Planning System

 "What should I focus on this week?"

-Your agent will suggest priorities based on deadlines, dependencies, and objectives.
+Your agent will suggest priorities based on deadlines, dependencies, and your Prime Directive.

 Add Items via Chat